Engee documentation

 Specify the approximation method used to generate the output signal.

-The slow low frequency algorithm (Slow (Avoid Overshoot)) avoids an output signal that does not match the input signal.
+The slow low-frequency algorithm Slow (Avoid Overshoot) avoids the appearance of an output signal that does not match the input signal.

-The fast high frequency algorithm Fast (Minimise Error) minimizes the error in the approximated output signal, but may result in an output signal that does not match the input signal.
+The fast high-frequency algorithm Fast (Minimize Error) minimises the error in the approximated output signal, but may result in an output signal that does not match the input signal.

 OutputAlgorithm

-Reset if relative extrapolation error exceeds - allowable error when resetting the solver
+# Reset if relative extrapolation error exceeds — permissible error when resetting the solver

 Specify the tolerance level for the extrapolation error of the inference algorithm.

-The Inf value for the Allow continuous input parameter may lead to numerical inaccuracies in the simulation.
+The value of Inf for the parameters Allow continuous input may lead to numerical inaccuracies in the simulation.

 ErrorTolerance

-Select this option to allow the unit to accept continuous signals as input.
+Select this parameter to allow the unit to accept continuous signals as input.

 Enabling this parameter creates a delay between the input and output continuous signals.

-Enable this option if you are using this unit to break algebraic loops.
+Enable this parameter if you are using this unit to break algebraic loops.

 AllowContinuousInput